-The network will initially be operated over a 15-year period by a Public Private Partnership (PPP) between the asset owner, Sydney Metro Authority and Metro Trains Sydney (MTS).
+The network is being operated over a 15-year period by a Public Private Partnership (PPP) between the asset owner, Sydney Metro Authority and Metro Trains Sydney (MTS).
 It is the largest PPP in the history of New South Wales.